 Running a school council meeting can be formal or informal.
 All meetings, however, require some ground rules to help everyone work together and reach a decision.
 A set of operating bylaws will help school councils work effectively.

 All school councils make decisions.
 Deciding how decisions will be made is the first step for a school council.
-There are two ways of making decisions: the less formal way is by reaching consensus; the more formal way is by voting.
+There are two ways of making decisions: the less formal way is by reaching consensus; the more formal way is by voting (i.e., Robert's Rules of Order).